artem-v1/catalog-client-old/README.md

 To demonstrate my web application development skills to potential employers.

 ## Scope
-Backend: Java 17, Spring Boot, Hibernate, Liquibase (hosted separately in the same GitHub account)
+- Frontend: Angular 17
-Frontend: Angular 17
+- Backend: Java 17, Spring Boot, Hibernate, Liquibase (hosted separately in the same GitHub account)
-Database: PostgreSQL (for Database backup loading - https://drive.google.com/drive/folders/1CdQfjHnL1k06C6IhJvxfW__enuskEPK1?usp=drive_link )
+- Database: PostgreSQL (for Database backup loading - https://drive.google.com/drive/folders/1CdQfjHnL1k06C6IhJvxfW__enuskEPK1?usp=drive_link )

 ## Description
 The project is a catalog where users can create a web page for their company.
 The page is designed as a comprehensive landing page with detailed information about the company and commercial offers.
 Users can search for companies based on geolocation and various characteristics.
 The application is currently in development.